deepankarm/org-jina-examples/my_first_jina_app/chapters/run.md

 ## Run the Flows

-Now that we've loaded our data, we're going to dive into writing our app and running our Flows!
+Now that we've got the code to load our data, we're going to dive into writing our app and running our Flows!

 ### Index Mode

-First up we need to build up an index of our file, which is what we search:
+First up we need to build up an index of our file.
+We'll search through this index when we use the query Flow later.

 ```bash
 python app.py index